Essential Skills of Meditation

 Focusing

-Focus has scope, which can be narrow or wide.
+Focus has duration and scope, which can be narrow or wide.
 The object of focus or concentration can be single or multiple.

 Knowing

-• Knowing Objects: what you see (a phenomenon), the cause of it and (synthesis of) both.
+- Knowing Objects: what you see (a phenomenon), the cause including your mind.

 Examples: